Market opens on firm note, breadth strong

-In the broader market, the S&P BSE Mid-Cap index rose 0.62% while the S&P BSE Small-Cap index gained 0.72%.
+In the broader market, the S&P BSE Mid-Cap index rose 1.01% while the S&P BSE Small-Cap index advanced 1.17%.

 The market breadth was strong.
-On the BSE, 2,044 shares rose and 569 shares fell.
-A total of 107 shares were unchanged.
+On the BSE, 2,205 shares rose and 469 shares fell.

-Foreign portfolio investors (FPIs) bought shares worth Rs 23.19 crore, while domestic institutional investors (DIIs), were net sellers to the tune of Rs 322.34 crore in the Indian equity market on 24 August, provisional data showed.
+Foreign portfolio investors (FPIs) sold shares worth Rs 561.22 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 144.08 crore in the Indian equity market on 29 August, provisional data showed.

 Stocks in Spotlight: